-Users of Medical Devices and Healthcare Professionals
+Members of the Public and Healthcare Professionals

-The HPRA strongly encourages those who have experienced a safety issue with a medical device to report that issue to us.
-We currently operate a voluntary reporting system for users of medical devices, healthcare professionals or any other person who identifies a medical device safety issue.
+The HPRA strongly encourages members of the public and healthcare professionals to report any safety issues that they have experienced with a medical device to us.
+We operate a voluntary reporting system for users of medical devices, healthcare professionals or any other person who identifies a medical device safety issue.

 Issues or concerns about a medical device can be submitted through the HPRA’s online reporting system or by downloading and completing our incident report form.
 Users may also report medical devices safety issues to the HPRA by:

 - email (firstname.lastname@example.org)

-- telephone (01 676 4971).
+- telephone (01 676 4971)